 7. Return home.

-Sometimes a gifting problem is such a surprise and so large that the financial consequences can be catastrophic.
-If the nursing home resident can safely return home, perhaps with family members providing caregiving, that can sometimes be a way to “wait out” a Medicaid transfer penalty and avoid a financial disaster.
+Sometimes, a gifting problem is such a surprise and so large that the financial consequences can be catastrophic.
+If the nursing home resident can safely return home–perhaps with family members providing caregiving, that can sometimes be a way to wait out a Medicaid transfer penalty and avoid the financial disaster of an unpaid nursing home bill.

 —